liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 # Machine-Learning-soil-dielectric-constant
-A machine learning dielectric constant could used to simulate soil mixture medium soil properties
+A Universal and Practical Soil Dielectric Constant Model constructed based on machine learning could used to simulate soil mixture medium dielectric properties and retrieve soil water content and salinity content

 ## introduction
 The build soil dielectric constant model can be used in an border application conditions.
 Specifically, the operating frequency range is 0.4–20 GHz, the soil moisture content range is 0.05–0.4 m³/m³, and the soil salinity content range is 0–100 g/kg.